brotatotes/bht-automation/bht gen 3/Luke/Chapter 12/Luke 12 29 bht.md

 # Luke 12:29 Commentary Help Text

 ## BHT:
-Do not be of a doubtful and unsettled mind, constantly fluctuating and seeking after false hopes and imagined necessities.
-Do not rise in fancy to high demands, creating more discontentment and anxiety.
-Instead, stop being anxious and cease your endless circuits of worry.
-Do not let excessive curiosity lead you to unnecessary uneasiness, making yourselves miserable before the time.
-Be steadfast in your thoughts and do not be fickle or inconstant.
-Release yourself from the tormenting and vexatious care, and let your mind find peace from the distractions and hesitations that keep you from true contentment.
+Do not be of a doubtful, unsettled mind, constantly seeking and fluctuating in your thoughts about what you shall eat and drink, for this only leads to anxiety and misery.
+Stop being anxious and seek not these things in a tormenting and vexatious manner.
+Instead, trust in God's providence and set aside your doubts, for excessive curiosity and endless speculation only bring unnecessary care and misery.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: